Apply creative artwork to hoardings

 Bespoke artworks are stand-alone works of art that enliven streetscapes and engage the public.
 They provide you an opportunity to create an intriguing and beautiful piece of street art for the community, as opposed to artwork that has promotional content.

-The program aims to increase the opportunities for living Australian artists to create and display original artworks at large scale in public places, strengthening our creative sector.
+Through these works we aim to increase the opportunities for living Australian artists to create and display original artworks at large scale in public places, strengthening our creative sector.

 If you are proposing to use a bespoke artwork, start the process to engage the artist and obtain approval of your concept design before lodging a temporary structure application.
 Please allow enough lead time for all related steps.